-Together, Modules 2–4 of the CSBG Annual Report are the vehicles that will actualize accountability for CSBG Eligible Entities in the new Performance Management Framework.
+Together, Modules 2–4 of the CSBG Annual Report are the vehicles that actualize accountability for CSBG Eligible Entities in the new Performance Management Framework.
 CSBG Eligible Entities and states will report using Modules 2-4 beginning in Fiscal Year (FY) 2018.
 Forms used for reporting in FY 2018 can be accessed on the NASCSP website.

 History